JAC-Systems/Audyniq/README.md

 You can customize these in the settings menu.

 ---

+## ☕ Support

+If you like this tool and want to support its development, feel free to star the repo or share it with friends 😊

 ## ❤️ Credits

 Made with 💙 by Joost
 Special thanks to the Python community and the creators of pycaw

 ---

 ## 📄 License